christopherhaney/christopherhaney.github.io/posts/dlss.md

 </center>
 <br>

-**NVIDIA DLSS**, short for **deep learning super sampling**, is a way to use **machine learning** (letting a computer teach itself to improve at a task with minimal input from humans) to decrease the looks vs. performance trade-off.
+**NVIDIA DLSS**, short for **deep learning super sampling**, is a way to use **machine learning** (letting a computer teach itself to improve at a task with minimal input from humans) to decrease the trade-off between looks and performance.
 Here's the complex step-by-step breakdown of how it works:

-1. Several ultra-high resolution 16K images for a game are uploaded to an NVIDIA DGX AI supercomputer.
+1. Several ultra-high resolution 16K images for a game are uploaded to an NVIDIA DGX supercomputer<sup><a href="https://www.nvidia.com/en-us/data-center/dgx-systems/" target="_blank">5</a></sup>.
 These images will later be used to compare and improve DLSS rendered images.
 2. The DGX supercomputer renders the game at a resolution much lower than the desired final resolution.
-3. An AI network called a convolutional autoencoder "takes the low resolution current frame, and the high resolution previous frame, to determine on a pixel-by-pixel basis how to generate a higher quality current frame."<sup><a href="https://www.nvidia.com/en-us/geforce/news/nvidia-dlss-2-0-a-big-leap-in-ai-rendering/" target="_blank">4</a></sup>
+3. An AI network called a convolutional autoencoder "takes the low resolution current frame, and the high resolution previous frame, to determine on a pixel-by-pixel basis how to generate a higher quality current frame."<sup><a href="" target="_blank">4</a></sup>
-4. **Motion vectors**, images that track the change between two frames, are simultaneously rendered.
-These further help DLSS render the next frame by helping it "guess" what the next frame is going to look like.
+4. **Motion vectors**, images that show the change between two frames, are rendered simultaneously.
+Motion vectors assist DLSS with render ing frames by helping it "guess" what the next frame is going to look like.
 For example, motion vectors could be used to recognize the direction the player is moving in-game.
-Then DLSS can use that information to help render the next frame by guessing where any visible objects are about to be.
+Then DLSS can use that information to help render the next frame since it now "knows" where the visible objects are about to be.
 5. The DGX supercomputer then compares the DLSS rendered image to the original image and sees how close it got, logging any errors and inconsistencies to improve future renders.
-6. Steps 2 through 5 are repeated thousands of times until DLSS images are consistently close enough to the original image.
+6. Steps 2 through 5 are repeated tens of thousands of times until DLSS images are consistently close enough to the original image.
 At this point the **AI model** for the game is complete!
 An **AI model** is simply an algorithm that has been successfully trained to recognize patterns.
 In this case, the pattern involves what the game looks like (common color palettes and textures), various kinds of motion vectors that occur in normal gameplay and so much more!
-7. This AI model is then put into the RTX GPU **drivers**, software that tells hardware how to communicate with a computer.
-This means that when a user installs or updates to the latest drivers, their NVIDIA RTX GPUs can now use this model to render this game using DLSS!
+7. This AI model is then put into the NVIDIA RTX GPU **drivers**, software that tells hardware how to communicate with the rest of the computer.
+This means that when a user installs or updates to the newest drivers, their NVIDIA RTX GPUs can now use this model to render this game using DLSS!
 8. The user enables DLSS in their supported game of choice.
-The game will now display at a high resolution while the GPU is rendering the game at a lower resolution, offering *huge* performance gains!
+The game will now display at a high resolution while the GPU is rendering the game at a lower resolution, offering *huge* resolution *and* performance gains!

-In short, a supercomputer teaches itself to take low quality images of a game and make them much higher quality.
-What it learns is then put into the end user's GPUs, which allows any RTX NVIDIA GPU to render the game at a low resolution but display the game at a high resolution.
-Better graphics AND better performance have now been achieved simultaneously!
+In short, a supercomputer teaches itself how to take low resolution images of a game and make them a much higher resolution.
+What it learns is then put into the end user's GPUs, which allows any NVIDIA RTX GPU to render the game at a low resolution but display the game at a high resolution.
+Better resolution *and* better performance have now been achieved simultaneously!

 ### Pros of DLSS